billowper/SXL-Map-Tools/README.md

 # SXL-Map-Tools

-Collection of tools for making custom maps for Skater XL
+Collection of tools for making custom maps for Skater XL.

+If you'd like a full template project with example scenes and everything set up and ready to start making maps, check out [SXL-Template-Project](https://github.com/billowper/SXL-Template-Project)

 ## How to Install